Large Language Models (LLMs)

 - A holistic framework that assesses models on over 200 tasks, merging evaluations like BIG-bench and MMLU, promoting reproducibility and comparability.

-How do you operationalize the management of large language models (LLMs) via large language model ops (LLMOps)?
+How do you operationalize the management of LLMs via large language model ops?

-Large language model ops (LLMOps) encompasses the practices, techniques and tools used for the operational management of large language models in production environments.
+Large language model ops (LLMOps) encompass the practices, techniques and tools used for the operational management of LLMs in production environments.

-LLMOps allows for the efficient deployment, monitoring and maintenance of large language models.
-LLMOps, like traditional machine learning ops (MLOps), requires a collaboration of data scientists, DevOps engineers and IT professionals.
+LLMOps allows for the efficient deployment, monitoring and maintenance of LLMs.
+LLMOps, like traditional machine learning ops (MLOps), require a collaboration of data scientists, DevOps engineers and IT professionals.
 See more details of LLMOps here.

 Where can I find more information about large language models (LLMs)?